 Applying for a job consists of a few components, which you just gotta get right to even get a chance of an in-person interview.
-An appropriate portrait choice, a well-written cover letter, is as important as a structured and impressive CV, which acts as the foundation of your application.
+An appropriate portrait choice, and a well-written cover letter, is as important as a structured and impressive CV, which acts as the foundation of your application.
 Your future employer will definitely have a close look at the hard skills you mention in your application.
 The following article will help you understand what your hard skills are, how and where to put them in your CV as well as differentiate skill types in order to succeed in your application.
-Which skills to put on a CV or resume is really dependent on your personal profile, we will help you define what these skills are through lists, examples, and care skills to put on your CV or cover letter.
+Which hard skills to put on your resume or CV is really dependent on your personal profile, we will help you define what these skills are through lists, examples, and care skills to put on your CV or cover letter.

 What are hard skills?
 Defining and understanding them

 The definition of hard skills is our professional competence.
 This includes learned technical competencies or general skills (e.g. accounting).
-Generally, these skills are acquired by training, education or practice and often can be proven by a certificate, degree, or some kind of frame of reference like languages.
+Generally, these skills are acquired by training, education, or practice and often can be proven by a certificate, degree, or some kind of frame of reference like languages.
 Hard skills are listed on your professional CV and should correspond to the requirements of the job you are applying for.
 The hard skills you put on your CV should point out that your acquired abilities make you a great fit for the job.
 We will cover some examples of hard skills in CVs, in the upcoming paragraphs.

 What are good hard skills to put on a resume?

 For example, when applying as an American citizen for a Senior Architect role in Rome, Italy, the employer will most likely consider candidates with a finished degree in Architecture, proficiency in, for example, AutoCAD and Revit, and fluency in Italian (all of these are hard skills).
 The mentioned core competencies are measurable and specific, whereas other requirements for the job might be excellent team leadership and communication skills, which are behavioral.
 These soft skills can be backed up by work experience and a stunning cover letter.